ashutosh0305/MoviesDatabaseApplication/README.md

 Tap on a movie to see its detailed information.
 Select a rating source to view the movie's rating.
 Getting Started
 To get started with the application, clone the repository and open it in Xcode.
-Make sure to have the movies.json file in the project's bundle..
+Make sure to have the movies.json file in the project's bundle.